 - What season do you travel during?

 It's also important to note which resorts you'll want to travel to, and which season or "Travel Period."
 DVC resorts in Orlando will likely have different high seasons or low seasons than Aulani in Hawaii.
-Of course, peak seasons will cost more in points, especially at popular resorts.
+Of course, peak seasons will cost more in points, especially at popular resorts, and so you will need more DVC points.

 If you're worried about how many DVC Points you will need, keep in mind that you can always buy more, especially on the resale market.
 DVC resales are at a much lower cost and have some of the same benefits you will enjoy.
 Take a look at DVC Resale Vs. Direct, as well as DVC Resale Restrictions to learn more.